Aaron Rakeffet-Rothkoff: Biography

-Rabbi Rakeffet served in the Israel Defense Forces until the maximum allowable age.
+Rabbi Rakeffet served in the Israel Defense Forces (IDF) until the maximum allowable age.
 He served in Lebanon during the 1982 Lebanon War.
 In 1980, he was recruited by Aryeh Kroll to join the Mossad's clandestine Nativ operation to teach Torah in the Soviet Union.
-Rabbi Rakeffet visited the Soviet Union in 1981, 1985, and 1989 together with his wife Malkah, and recruited 200 others to also visit.
+Rakeffet visited the Soviet Union in 1981, 1985, and 1989 together with his wife Malkah, and recruited 200 others to also visit.
 His initial visit motivated him to help found the Shvut Ami organization.

-After the Iron Curtain fell, Rabbi Rakeffet followed his daughter into focusing on a new cause, the International Coalition of Missing Israeli Soldiers.
-At first, he spoke at fund-raising events.
-He soon became close with the Baumels and participated in evaluating the various leads they had.
-Unfortunately, no tangible outcome was realized.
-He then conceived the idea of using the standards for permitting agunot to marry for these cases.
-If the evidence indicated that the soldiers were no longer alive, the families might realize a sense of closure and the Israeli government might more easily negotiate with the enemies who held the bodies.
-Rabbi Rakeffet's idea was accepted by the Israel Defense Forces.
-In 2001, he formed a beit din which was given the necessary clearance to analyze all available evidence.
+Following the collapse of the Iron Curtain, Rakeffet, with his daughter, joined the International Coalition of Missing Israeli Soldiers.
+He participated in fundraising, built close ties with Zechariah Baumel and his family, and helped evaluate leads; no conclusive results emerged.
+He later proposed using marriage standards for cases where evidence suggested soldiers might be deceased, aiming to help families find closure and assist negotiations.
+The IDF endorsed his proposal, and in 2001, he established a beit din to analyze relevant evidence.
 After 2.5 years, the beit din concluded the soldiers had died.
-Rabbi Rakeffet's halakhic innovation of "Presumed Dead; Place of Burial Unknown" (מקל'ן), is currently used by the IDF to declare a missing soldier "Presumed Dead" in similar cases.
+Rabbi Rakeffet's halakhic innovation of "presumed dead; place of burial unknown" (מקל'ן), is currently used by the IDF to declare a missing soldier "Presumed Dead" in similar cases.

 Rabbi Rakeffet felt strongly that a documentary should be made about Rabbi Joseph B. Soloveitchik.
 After much effort, he found Ethan Isenberg to produce the film, and a donor to subsidize it.
 The documentary "The Lonely Man of Faith: The Life and Legacy of Rabbi Joseph B. Soloveitchik" was first shown in November 2006.

 Rabbi Rakeffet finished his 10-year effort of writing his personal scholarly memoir, "From Washington Avenue to Washington Street", with its publication in 2011.
 Published by the OU Press in conjunction with Gefen Publishing House.
 It was his seventh published volume.